 Shame the sky was so grey.
 Today my route seemed to not bypass so many small towns and I came across some very interesting streets with old buildings but the photos I took with the humble iPhone were mostly rubbish.
 Rural towns are full of abandoned shops like this.

-I am sure the area has more to offer than what I saw however the rain that had been threatening now started lightly so I made straight for the hotel in Hofu.
-Day 7 route.
 Woke up on day 8 to steady rain.
 The radar showed it was widespread but forecast said easing in the afternoon.
 I delayed as much as possible but eventually had to get suited up and ride on.
-The Revit rain suit I have is excellent.
+The Revit rain suit I have is ok when temp is cold.
 Then the combo of my Alpinestars waterproof gear means I was not going to be getting wet but riding in the rain is no fun.
 I guess it depends a bit on the road and amount of rain as to if it is miserable.
 The FJR affords considerable protection from rain if moving at a steady pace so I altered my planned route to take the expressway closest to me all the way to Togouchi then with the rain just light I resumed my original route.

 The riding in the Shimane prefecture proved to be nice despite the light rain as it is so scenic.
 My route was just chosen from Google using street view yet proved to be quiet back roads through rustic small villages and rural Japan.
 Shimane seemed a bit different, there was lots of older stone buildings not common in Japan and many parts were open farm land which is rare and gave it a different feel.
 After Shikoku, Shimane is number 2 on my most wanted to revisit area list.

 Better get some more guys if you want to tow the FJR it weighs about 2 tonnes.
 Sign says festival of the scarecrows.